wojciech170/room_manage_app/README.md

 # Room manage app

-Web application to manage conference room.
-First project in **CodersLab** "Python Developer" course make by me following set of instruction.
+Web application for managing a conference room.
+The first project in the **CodersLab** course "Python Developer" made by me according to a set of instructions.

 # Features
 - Viewing actual status